Dylan Carlson (baseball)

-Dylan James Carlson (born October 23, 1998) is an American professional baseball outfielder for the St. Louis Cardinals of Major League Baseball (MLB).
+Dylan James Carlson (born October 23, 1998) is an American professional baseball outfielder in the Baltimore Orioles organization.
+He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals and Tampa Bay Rays.

 Selected by the Cardinals in the first round of the 2016 MLB draft, Carlson became one of the top prospects in baseball before making his MLB debut in 2020.
 He became the team's starting right fielder in 2021 and was a finalist for National League Rookie of the Year.
+The Cardinals traded him to the Rays in 2024.

 Amateur career

-Carlson attended Elk Grove High School in Elk Grove, California where he played baseball under his father, Jeff, and was teammates with Nick Madrigal, Rowdy Tellez, Dom Nunez, and Derek Hill.
+Carlson attended Elk Grove High School in Elk Grove, California where he played baseball under his father, Jeff, and was teammates with Nick Madrigal, Rowdy Tellez, Dom Núñez, and Derek Hill.
 He began playing on the varsity team as a 14-year-old freshman.
-As a senior, he batted .407 with nine home runs and 40 RBIs in 36 games along with pitching to a 6–0 record with a 1.44 ERA.
+As a senior, he batted .407 with nine home runs and 40 RBIs in 36 games and pitched to a 6–0 record with a 1.44 ERA.